Kentucky Construction Accident Lawyer

 Accidents at a construction site or in a construction zone are often catastrophic.
 Injuries of this nature will frequently require extensive medical care, which could keep you out of work for a significant period of time.
 This is, of course, in addition to the financial costs, physical damage, and emotional trauma you are likely struggling to cope with after being involved in a serious accident.

 Getting these costs covered and holding the liable party accountable for their negligence could be the best way to move forward with your life following your construction accident injuries.
 But filing a lawsuit may be more than you can handle on your own.
-Fortunately, a respected Kentucky construction accident lawyer at Wilt & Klausing, PLLC, may be able to assist you with your civil claim.
+Fortunately, a respected Kentucky construction accident lawyer at Wilt & Associates, PLLC, may be able to assist you with your civil claim.

 Common Construction Injuries

-Did you know that construction workers are at a higher risk of injury while on the job than workers in almost any other type of industry?
+Did you know that construction workers are at a higher risk of injury and death on the job than workers in almost any other type of industry?
 The dangerous nature of the work, as well as the massive size of the equipment used in construction work, makes it one of the most hazardous professions.
 We do see certain types of injuries more frequently than others, including:

 - Organ damage